 Sony’s app for iOS and Android gives you control over EQ, noise-cancellation levels, and other customizations.
 Our only gripes?
 There’s no ability to control volume levels without reaching for your phone or asking your voice assistant, and these earbuds don’t want to be anywhere near moisture.
 These small issues notwithstanding, Sony has officially taken the lead when it comes to what we can expect from truly wireless earbuds.

-Why you should buy them: You want a simple pair of in-ear headphones that are both streamlined and more affordable than other models of similar quality.
+Why you should buy them: You want a simple pair of in-ear headphones that deliver great sound at a great price.

 Why you should buy them: They’re durable, and have some of the best battery life you’ll find.